sherryrich/core-yoga/README.md

 ### User Stories
 ### First Time Visitor Goals:
 * As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
-* I want to click the navigation links to be taken to the apporopriate section and also back to home for a better user experience.
+* I want to click the navigation links to be taken to the appropriate section and also back to home for a better user experience.
 * I want to be able to contact the organisation easily.

 ### Returning Visitor Goals: